Zaneham/Coral66-LSP/README.md

 Contributions are welcome!
 Please open an issue or pull request on GitHub.

+## Related Projects

+Right then.
+If you've made it this far into a language specification that features Crown Copyright and was published by Her Majesty's Stationery Office, you might be the sort of person who appreciates:

+- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - The American equivalent.
+Louder, more confident, and used in rather more aircraft.
+They started in 1959; we started in 1964.
+They'd say they were first.
+We'd say we did it properly.

+- **[CMS-2 LSP](https://github.com/Zaneham/cms2-lsp)** - The US Navy's tactical language.
+Terminates statements with dollar signs, which tells you everything you need to know, really.

+- **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
+The Americans went to the Moon with this sort of thing.
+We went to the Falklands with CORAL.
+Different priorities.

+- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/Minuteman-computer-emulator)** - An emulator for the computers in American nuclear missiles.
+We had Polaris.
+Same general idea, different accent.

 ## Acknowledgements

 - Royal Radar Establishment (RRE), Malvern